 4. Set goals and track progress.

-Working on employee development is great, but what good is it if there is no proof that it is actually working?
-To improve employee development, you should first take the pulse of your employees and what skills they actually want to work on.
+Working on employee development is great, but what good is it if there’s no proof that it’s actually working?
+To improve employee development, you should first take the pulse of your employees and ask about the skills they actually want to work on.
 From there, you should set clear goals around those skills, and track them regularly.
 If those goals are not being met, the strategy should be adjusted.
-Furthermore, regularly tracking goals and progress makes it easier to get executive buy-in for continued investment in employee development, as they can see that it is really paying off.
+Furthermore, regularly tracking goals and progress makes it easier to get executive buy-in for continued investment in employee development, as they can see that it’s really paying off.
+85% of surveyed workers who have weekly check-ins with their manager(s) have reported that they experience higher levels of employee engagement as compared to their counterparts who have annual reviews (Gallup & Workhuman).

 5. Make learning accessible and continuous.

 A truth that many companies may not have internalized yet is that for many organizations, long, in-person, one-time workshops are not as effective as we want them to be.
-And many employees are scared off by them, or struggle to retain what they learned, making them a very high cost investment for a questionable return.
-That doesn’t mean that they are obsolete- but in order for employee development to truly be effective, learning needs to be accessible and continuous.
-This means that there should be opportunities in place for employees to engage in their own development on a regular basis.
-In order for this to be possible, there must be opportunities for learning that occur in the flow of work, and don’t take a lot of time.
-When this type of learning is available, it makes it really easy for employee development to be woven into the day-to-day life of the workplace.
+And many employees are scared off by them, or struggle to retain what they learned, making them a very high-cost investment for a questionable return.
+That doesn’t mean that they are obsolete, but for employee development to truly be effective, learning must be accessible and continuous.
+This means there should be opportunities in place for employees to engage in their own development on a regular basis.
+For this to be possible, you’ve got to provide opportunities for learning that occur in the flow of work, and don’t take a lot of time.
+When this type of learning is available, it makes it easy for employee development to be woven into the day-to-day life of the workplace.

 6. Establish clear learning pathways.

-Employees want to learn and grow- but they do not want to be solely responsible for facilitating their own growth on the job.
+Employees want to learn and grow, but they don’t want to be solely responsible for facilitating their own growth on the job.
 They also want to see a clear pathway for how they will be developed.
 A successful employee development program is one that follows a learning trajectory, such as flowing through a series of topics that build on one another.
-There should be transparency into these learning pathways, so that employees can clearly see how all of the employee development efforts fit into the overall employee development strategy, and where they will get if they invest the time in participating.
+There should be transparency into these learning pathways, so that employees can clearly see how all the employee development efforts fit into the overarching employee development strategy, and where they will progress if they invest the time in participating.

 7. Facilitate cross-departmental collaboration.